morays-community/morays-doc/docs/source/morays_exp.rst

 .. toctree::
    :maxdepth: 2

 This is a summary of the experiments hosted in the Morays project.

-To reproduce a Morays experiment, follow:
+To reproduce a Morays experiment, follow these tutorials:
-    - `this tutorial for NEMO <https://morays-doc.readthedocs.io/en/latest/nemo.getting_started.html>`_
+    - `Reproduce Morays experiments with NEMO <https://morays-doc.readthedocs.io/en/latest/nemo.getting_started.html>`_
-    - `this tutorial for CROCO (soon)`
+    - `Reproduce Morays experiments with CROCO <https://morays-doc.readthedocs.io/en/latest/croco.getting_started.html>`_

 NEMO experiments